Promoting and Maintaining a Secure Environment

 - Residence Life Staff — 551-6169

 Report all crimes and violations of policy to the Dean of Students Office or to Carthage Public Safety.

 Carthage utilizes Everbridge as an emergency notification communication tool.
-New campus community members are invited to sign up and can update their contact number as needed.
-Fire evacuation drills are performed each semester and building have signage for shelter in place for any indoor evacuation to a lower level.
+New campus community members are invited to sign up and can update their contact numbers as needed.
+Fire evacuation drills are performed each semester and buildings have signage for shelter in place for any indoor evacuation to a lower level.

 Missing Student Notification Procedures